 Some people use the same moisturizer both morning and night.
 If you’re one of these people, and your moisturizer has sunscreen in it, it’s not going to get your very far while you sleep.
 Your skin’s needs are different at night than they are during the day, so you need to use the correct ingredients.

 Typically, moisturizers that contain sunscreen don’t contain the same active ingredients that other nighttime moisturizers do, which means it’s not doing as much to assist with your skin’s natural reparative processes.
 Plus, your skin simply doesn’t need SPF at night, so you’re essentially wasting product you could use during the day.

 Don’t Be Afraid of Oil In a Moisturizer

-If you have an oily skin type, and you see an ingredient with the word “oil” in it in your nighttime moisturizer, you might hesitate to use it.
+If you have an oily skin type, and you see an ingredient with the word “oil” in it, you might hesitate to use it.
 It’s important to know that virtually all creams and lotions use some form of oil or emollient to make the product slip across the skin.
-Also, not all oils are comedogenic (or pore-clogging).
+Also, not all oils are comedogenic (pore-clogging).

 The Bottom Line

 You should never avoid using moisturizer at night.
 It won’t solve any issues.
 In fact, it could cause issues!
 After all, your skin needs moisture and protection at night, too.

 Just be sure to always cleanse your skin before applying moisturizer.
 I know it’s the end of the day and you’re tired, but you really need to trust me on this one.
 Your skin needs tending to.
 You have a day’s worth of oil, dirt, bacteria, and makeup (and who knows what else) on your face.
 Removing it all before applying your moisturizer is essential.

 Celebrity Esthetician & Skincare Expert